 Use Standard Measuring Tools

 Using standard measuring cups and spoons is essential for accurate measurements in cooking and baking.
-Ensure that your measuring tools are clearly marked and in good condition.
+In practice, make sure your measuring tools are clearly marked and in good condition.
 Avoid using makeshift measuring tools, as they can lead to inaccurate results.

 Double-Check Your Calculations